Tipped Merkel successor criticizes 'slow' response to Macron | DW | 16.02.2020

-Armin Laschet says the Berlin government is taking "too long to react" to France's post-Brexit proposal to reform the European Union.
-The statement follows Macron's comment that he's growing "impatient" with Germany.
+The co-vice-chair of Germany's ruling Christian Democrats (CDU) Armin Laschet says Berlin is taking "too long to react" to France's proposal to reform the European Union.
+Paris says it's growing impatient with Germany.

 A leading contender to succeed German Chancellor Angela Merkel on Sunday criticized her for taking too long to respond to a French proposal on a post-Brexit revamp of the European Union.